ewoxizu/ZwTimerResolution/README.md

-***ZwTimerResolution is simple timer resolution "application" what allow u set timer resolution under 1ms and under 15ms to 0.5ms{is possible under but i make it gave me time.] in context of process with low memory usage 0.4MB - 0.6MB{0.0001% memory usage on process +-]without gui*** and with service and .dll but i not add it here.
+***ZwTimerResolution is simple timer resolution "application" what allow u set timer resolution under 1ms and under 15ms to 0.5ms{is possible under but i make it gave me time.] in context of process with low memory usage 0.4MB - 0.6MB{0.0001% memory usage on process +-]without gui*** and with service and .dll and customizied minimal dwm "application" what is associated with ZwTimerResolution but i not add it here.
+***NOTE WHO COPY MY REPOSITORY, OR TRY ACT HE IS ME I MAKE HE BANNED/DELETED thank for understanding kids.***
 -

 ***--- review ---***